 Pregnant belly masks have become very popular recently.
-They are made for pregnant women to use to prevent stretch marks.
-But, using packaged masks can add up in terms of cost over time.
-There is still a DIY way to get the same results at home, without spending a ton of money!
+Pregnant women typically use them as a way to prevent stretch marks.
+While belly masks are a great part of my pregnancy skincare, using packaged masks can add up in terms of cost over time.
+Luckily, there is a DIY way I use to get the same results at home, without spending a ton of money!

-This guide will teach you how to make your own pregnancy belly mask at home with just a few ingredients!
-Save money, and control what goes into your mask/on your skin with this homemade belly mask for stretch marks tutorial.
+This is how I made my own pregnancy belly mask at home with just a few ingredients!
+I was able to save money, and control what goes on my skin with this homemade belly mask for stretch marks tutorial.

 Pregnant Belly Mask DIY

 So, what should you put on your belly while pregnant?
 Here is an easy DIY belly balm for pregnancy that you can make at home.
 I used:

 This oil is LIFE CHANGING! – I specifically recommend this as it is a clean skincare option.
 This specific type of oil is so beneficial to the skin, as I explain below.
 I use this on my face as well – it is a must-have during pregnancy to help stretch marks.

 I use Nucifera moisturizer for my tummy as it is gentle, vegan, organic, and also used on babies.
 Using this Nucifera moisturizer for your pregnancy belly is perfect for the DIY pregnancy belly mask because it contains nutrient-rich coconut oil, kokum butter, moringa oil, mango butter, and more deeply replenish the skin.